xiangao/reproducible-research/content/git/index.md

 * GitHub makes it easy to suggest changes to anyone (pull requests).

+**Open source**

+* Open source means everyone can see my stupid mistakes.

+* Version control means everyone can see every stupid mistake I've ever made.

+If you store your code on GitHub, everyone can see everything.
+They can even see everything that ever was.

+I think this openness is a good thing.
+You may be shy about your code, but probably no one is looking.
+And if they are looking, that is actually a good thing.

 [^dvcs]: Git is a distributed version control system (DVCS).
 Imagine that
     you and I are working on a project together and were using GitHub to coordinate our work.
 There will be at least three copies of the